 The Engineer will deduct the quantity measure over-breakage of wasted rock excavation from the volume.
-The over-breakage quantity measured will not exceed 10 percent of the authorized quantity of rock excavation.
+A maximum of 10 percent of the authorized quantity of rock excavation will be measured for the over-breakage quantity.

 The Engineer will measure the authorized excavation of muck.